julianmendez/tiles/docs/README.md

 [package tool][package-tool] [(Scala translation)][package-tool-scala].

+## Example

+This project includes an executable example of [Child Care Subsidy][ccs-example] pipelines.
+The script `makeall.sh` creates the file `tiles`, which is an executable JAR file that can be directly executed in Linux.
+Its input is a [YAML][yaml] configuration file, like the [configuration file][test-yaml-conf] provided for the unit tests.
+For more details, see the [Child Care Subsidy example][ccs-example].

 ## Resource Allocation Scenarios

 These are some of the implemented fairness tiles for resource allocation scenarios: